cambridge-cares/TheWorldAvatar/Agents/DistrictHeatingOptimisationTriggerAgent/README.md

 ## 1.1.
 Prerequisites

 Before starting the agent, the `disp:hasOntoCityGMLCityObject` range instances in the [static_point_sources.ttl] file need to be populated manually with the corresponding exhaust outlets/chimneys, as there is currently no way to extract these CityObject IRIs programmatically.
 The agent will not start in case syntactically invalid IRIs are provided.
 When deploying the agent via the stack-manager, the `Source` node of the mount specification in the [stack-manager-input-config file] likely needs to be adjusted.
-As the folder is mounted into the container, no rebuilding is required after changing the triples to upload; a simple restart shall be sufficient.
+As the entire [resources] folder is mounted into the container, no rebuilding is required after changing the triples to upload; a simple restart shall be sufficient.

 ## 1.2.
 Stand-alone Deployment